xxshubhamxx/gfg-hacakthon-code-for-india/README.md

 # Fitness Genie:

 This workout plan recommendation system is designed to recommend exercises to people based on their details.
-The system takes in the user'sphysical details as input and calculates their fitness level.
+The system takes in the user's physical details as input and calculates their fitness level.
 Based on these metrics, the system recommends a workout plan that are suitable for their body type and fitness level.

 ## Getting Started